pivotal-cf/pivotal-ui/README.md

 ### Build the project

-As soon as you have your tools installed, and then again each time you make changes you want to see reflected in the styleguide, you'll need to run gulp _at the project root_:
+As soon as you have your tools installed, run gulp _at the project root_:

     $ gulp

-This will create the `dist/` directory that will house the compiled resources and the styleguide.
+This will start up the styleguide development server, and generate the `dist/` directory that will house the compiled resources and the styleguide.
+In addition, every time you make a change to any of the source files, it will regenerate the `dist/` directory.

-### Development styleguide

-    $ gulp serve

 ### Deploying the styleguide